 First, it’s important to understand that the person who petitioned the intending immigrant must submit Form I-864, Affidavit of Support.
 Even if the person who filed Form I-130 to petition a relative doesn’t have an income, he or she is required to submit a Form I-864.
 The petitioning sponsor is also known as the main sponsor.
 If the main sponsor does not have sufficient income to support the intending immigrant, he or she may need the help of an additional sponsor.

 The additional sponsor can be a joint sponsor or householder member.
-Generally, if the additional sponsor is not another relative that lives in the same household as the main sponsor, then he or she will be a joint sponsor.
+If the additional sponsor is not another relative that lives in the same household as the main sponsor, then he or she will generally be a joint sponsor.

 If there is a qualifying relative (spouse, adult child, parent, or sibling) that lives in the same household as the main sponsor, he or she may act as a household member that contributes income.
 To qualify as a household member, each person must be:

 - A qualifying family member (spouse, adult child, parent, or sibling) or dependent on the sponsor’s federal tax return;

 - At least 18 years of age; and